ot-alex-vance/corestandards/README.md

 - The solution need to contain solution folders that match the physical folders (src, test, etc).
 - All source code should exist in project folders underneath a 'src' solution/physical folder.
 - All tests should exist in project folders underneath a 'test' solution/physical folder.

+## Namespacing
+- Projects should be namespaced to match this namespacing scheme:
+  - OneTechnologies.<product-name>.<project-name>.<area>.<sub-area>.
+    - OneTechnologies.CoreStandards.One
+    - OneTechnologies.CoreStandards.One.Utils
+    - OneTechnologies.CoreStandards.One.Tests
+    - OneTechnologies.CoreStandards.One.Tests.Utils